risuorg/risuorg.github.io/content/pages/CONTRIBUTING.md

         git-review

-You can see pending and already merged actual changes at: <https://review.gerrithub.io/#/q/project:citellusorg//citellus>
+You can see pending and already merged actual changes at: <https://review.gerrithub.io/#/q/project:Risuorg//Risu>

-4. Once the new plugin has been submitted you'll see some comments from 'Citellus Jenkins' which is running Unit tests against it (same ones that you run with `tox`)
+4. Once the new plugin has been submitted you'll see some comments from 'Risu Jenkins' which is running Unit tests against it (same ones that you run with `tox`)

 5. If Jenkins gives 'Verified +1', next step is wait for one reviewer to give final ACK and merge the change.